Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - variable.replace('what to replace','what to replace with') - replaces the first matching instance
 - variable.repeat(x) - creates a new variable that repeats the original variable x times

+### Math Object
+- Math.method are properties and methods that help to calculate things, comes with JavaScript by default
+- Math.floor() - chopping off at a certain decimal
+- Math.random() - generates a random number from 0-1 with random number of decimal places
+    - No default way of generating a random integer so must use another method to create a random integer i.e. floor